STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Methodology

 \subsection{Spatio-Temporal Object Graph Learning}

-Not all objects captured by a dash-cam are equally important in assessing collision risk.
-Typically, objects that are closer to each other and/or closer to the ego-vehicle pose a higher risk of collision.
-Although it is challenging to accurately measure distances in pixel space with uncalibrated cameras, this module attempts to capture the relationships between traffic objects both within each frame (spatial) as well as across adjacent frames (temporal).
+Not all objects captured by a dash-cam contribute equally to collision risk.
+Objects that are closer to each other and/or to the ego-vehicle pose a higher risk of collision.
+Although precise distance estimation is difficult with uncalibrated cameras, this module attempts to capture the relationships between traffic objects, both within each frame (spatial) and across adjacent frames (temporal).
 The model learns to focus more on relevant objects through the use of spatio-temporal graph attention mechanisms.

 We use YOLO~\cite{wang2024yolov10realtimeendtoendobject} to detect objects and extract their bounding boxes from each video frame.
-For each bounding box, we extract its visual features using a pretrained VGG-16~\cite{simonyan2014very} network, and the word embedding of the objects' class label using GloVe~\cite{pennington2014glove}.
-For a given frame \(X_t\), a spatio-temporal object graph \(G^{\text{obj}}_t\) with \(S\) nodes is constructed, where each node corresponds to a detected object and $S$ is the number of objects detected.
+For each bounding box, we extract visual features using a pretrained VGG16~\cite{simonyan2014very} network and the word embedding of the objects' class label using GloVe~\cite{pennington2014glove}.
+For a given frame \(X_t\), a spatio-temporal object graph \(G^{\text{obj}}_t\) with \(S\) nodes is constructed, where each node corresponds to a detected object, and $S$ is the number of objects detected.
 The features of each node are initialized with a concatenation of the corresponding objects' visual features \(f^{\text{obj}}_e \in \mathbb{R}^{S \times d_1}\) and the word embedding of its class label \(f^{\text{obj}}_l \in \mathbb{R}^{S \times d_2}\), where \(d_1\) and \(d_2\) are the visual feature and label embedding dimensions, respectively.

 To model intra-frame spatial relationships, a spatial adjacency matrix \(A^{\text{obj}}_s\) is defined as follows.

 where \(d(c_i, c_j)\) is the Euclidean distance (in pixel space) between the centers \(c_i\) and \(c_j\) of the \(i\)-th and \(j\)-th object bounding boxes detected in a frame, respectively.
 This ensures that spatially proximate objects contribute more, and distant or irrelevant objects are down-weighted during message passing in the Graph Attention Network that follows.